brittonlaroche/realm/inventoryDemo/README.md

 realm-cli import --path=./realm-master/inventoryDemo/export/sync --strategy=replace
 ```

-Be sure to copy the APPID value in the upper left (click the copy button next to the InventorySync name) and save the value for a future step.
+Be sure to copy the APPID value in the upper left (click the copy button next to the InventorySync name) and save the value for Step 3.4 Below.

 __NOTE: YOU DO NOT NEED TO DO ANY OF THE REST OF THE STEPS IN SECTION 2 IF YOU IMPORT THE APP.
 GO TO SECTION 2.6 AND CREATE USER ACCOUNTS__